AAD-GIT/Rainbow-repo/README.md

 # Rainbow-repo
+The rainbow is beautiful to see.
-It is beautifull to see
+Especially kids like to see rainbow.
-Amazing feeling
+Rainbow has seven colors.
-Kids like rainbow
+I like rainbow.